pipiscrew/timeline/health/ayurveda.md

 To help you get and stay in rhythm, I’ve organized the chapters to reflect which meals you’d reach for at certain times of day.
 Recipes early in the book (drinks, breakfast) are perfect for lighter morning meals, while recipes in the middle of the book (pasta, lentils, breads, salads, main dishes) are better suited for midday, when your digestion is more robust.
 Toward the end of the book (soups), we’re returning to lighter dishes that suit a body preparing for rest (although these dishes would be just as appropriate earlier in the day, too).
 When choosing a recipe, ask yourself: What does my body need right now?
 What is it truly hungry for?
 What sounds delicious to meet that need?
 Honor the voice that responds.
 Another part of this tuning-in process is Living with the Sun and Moon.
 Each of these bodies has its own powerful vibrations.
 Thinking about their qualities and the time of day when they “rule” as you consider what nourishment your body needs helps you to live in vibration with them.
 For example:
-* Sun vs. Moon
+* Sun vs Moon
-* Energizing vs. Calming
+* Energizing vs Calming
-* Heating vs. Cooling
+* Heating vs Cooling
-* Activating vs. Relaxing
+* Activating vs Relaxing
-* Strength vs. Flow
+* Strength vs Flow
-* Creation vs. Preservation
+* Creation vs Preservation
-* Activating vs. Surrender
+* Activating vs Surrender

 For both men and women: Masculine (active, doing) vs. Feminine (processing emotions, soothing, nurturing).